kubernetes/enhancements/keps/sig-network/4444-service-routing-preference/README.md

 * `Default`: Indicates no specific routing preference.
 The user delegates the routing decision to the implementation, allowing it to apply its best-effort strategy.
-* `PreferEqualSpread`: Encourages an equal distribution of traffic across endpoints, potentially spanning multiple zones (or regions).
+* `Spread`: Encourages an equal distribution of traffic across endpoints, potentially spanning multiple zones (or regions).
-* `PreferZone`: Encourages routing traffic to endpoints within the same zone as the client.
+* `Zone`: Encourages routing traffic to endpoints within the same zone as the client.
 If no endpoints are available within the zone, traffic should be routed to other zones.